 What happens if I’m hurt as a result of taking part in this research?

-You are not likely to get hurt while we are collecting your samples.
+You are not likely to get hurt while we are collecting your sample.
 Our procedures minimize any risks.
 If you are hurt, though, please see your doctor.

 What are the costs to me?